tuple-time-tree/T3/Readme.md

   You can run this benchmark by adding the flag `-c`
 - **Join Order Microbenchmark Query Testing**: Benchmarking the generated queries with different join orderings requires to run the database system.
 This only works on x86_64 Linux.
-  You can run this benchmark by adding the flag `-j` This will download the db files (about 25 GB)
+  You can run this benchmark by adding the flag `-j` This will download (about 6 GB) and generate (about 300 GB) the csv data and load it into the database (about 500 GB).
+  Total required storage is about (800 GB).
 - **Reproducing the full database benchmarks**: Creating the full dataset of benchmarked queries requires to run the database system.
 This only works on x86_64 Linux.
-  You can run this benchmark by adding the flag `-b` This will download the db files (about 25 GB) and will take a while (about two hours on a 16 core machine)
+  You can run this benchmark by adding the flag `-b` This will download (about 6 GB) and generate (about 300 GB) the csv data and load it into the database (about 500 GB).
+  Total required storage is about (800 GB).
+  Benchmarks will take a while (about 8 hours on a 16 core machine)

 The best way to run these additional benchmarks is to use the provided Dockerfile.
 To reproduce all results run: